-The innovative Cici and Hyatt Brown Museum of Art is home to the largest collection of Florida art in the world.
-The collecton of 2,600 Florida themed oil and watercolor paintings is one of the newest attractions to the Museum of Arts & Sciences.
-The Museum's grand central gallery and mezzanine showcases the collection's signature pieces, while six smaller galleries feature beautiful changing exhibitions with Florida themes.
+The innovative Cici and Hyatt Brown Museum of Art is home to the largest collection of Florida art in the world and features a rotating collection of 2,600 Florida-themed oil and watercolor paintings.
+The Museum's grand central gallery and mezzanine showcase the collection's signature pieces, while six smaller galleries feature beautiful changing exhibitions with Florida themes.
 A gift shop and a cafe add to the Brown Museum experience and make for the perfect day-long visit to the MOAS campus.
 Conference rooms with full meeting and presentation capabilities are available to the public on a rental basis.

 The unprecedented collection, which includes works from the acclaimed Reflections and Reflections II exhibitions, which both made their debuts at the Museum of Arts & Sciences, will be donated over the next several years and is the most extensive collection of Florida art anywhere in the world.